Prenatal development: Cognitive development

-Electrical brain activity is first detected at the end of week 5 of gestation, but as in brain-dead patients, it is primitive neural activity rather than the beginning of conscious brain activity.
-Synapses don't begin to form until week 17.
+Electrical brain activity is first detected at the end of week 5 of gestation.
+Synapses do not begin to form until week 17.
 Neural connections between the sensory cortex and thalamus develop as early as 24 weeks' gestational age, but the first evidence of their function does not occur until around 30 weeks, when minimal consciousness, dreaming, and the ability to feel pain emerges.
+REM sleep develops at around 30 weeks and comprises the majority of sleep (up to 80% of total sleep time).
+The proportion of REM sleep is progressively reduced to 58% by 36–38 weeks.

 Initial knowledge of the effects of prenatal experience on later neuropsychological development originates from the Dutch Famine Study, which researched the cognitive development of individuals born after the Dutch famine of 1944–45.
 The first studies focused on the consequences of the famine to cognitive development, including the prevalence of intellectual disability.
 Such studies predate David Barker's hypothesis about the association between the prenatal environment and the development of chronic conditions later in life.
 The initial studies found no association between malnourishment and cognitive development, but later studies found associations between malnourishment and increased risk for schizophrenia, antisocial disorders, and affective disorders.

 There is evidence that the acquisition of language begins in the prenatal stage.
 After 26 weeks of gestation, the peripheral auditory system is already fully formed.
 Also, most low-frequency sounds (less than 300 Hz) can reach the fetal inner ear in the womb of mammals.
 Those low-frequency sounds include pitch, rhythm, and phonetic information related to language.
 Studies have indicated that fetuses react to and recognize differences between sounds.
 Such ideas are further reinforced by the fact that newborns present a preference for their mother's voice, present behavioral recognition of stories only heard during gestation, and (in monolingual mothers) present preference for their native language.
 A more recent study with EEG demonstrated different brain activation in newborns hearing their native language compared to when they were presented with a different language, further supporting the idea that language learning starts while in gestation.